Revised 9/1/2017 in response to Harvey.

 - Reading: You should have read up through the listed material in the calender before each class.
 In class, I will not be lecturing on that material, but will be taking questions on it.

 - Projects: These will be worked on in class, where I’ll be available to answer questions and guide you towards an answer.
 The projects are like open-ended homework problems.
+Some of the projects may take more than just the officially scheduled time, and I’ll be available immediately after class for continued assistance.
+This extra time will effectively be our make-up time for Harvey.

 - Homeworks: These are assigned each week and due on Friday in your TA section.